-If you’re looking for an inexpensive and easy way to update the look of your home, replacing your old tiling is a great option.
+If you’re looking for an inexpensive and easy way to update the look of your home, simple steps for replacing old tiling is a great option.
 While it may seem like a daunting task, it can be done in just five simple steps – all of which can be completed by even the most novice DIYer.
 Let’s take a look at how to make this project go smoothly and save you time and money.

 1. Measure the area you want to tile